Modeling Concurrency Control as a Learnable Function: Performance Evaluation

-\begin{itemize}[leftmargin=*] \item \textbf{YCSB-extended.} \revisionhint{R1.O1}{We extend YCSB to group multiple read/write operations into a single transaction, and simulate varying access patterns by changing hotspot positions.} Specifically, we fix the list of read and write operations for all transactions, representing stable operations found in real-world applications ~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice, DBLP:conf/sigmod/WangMCYCL16/ic3}.
-We then vary the positions of hotspots, where hotspot accesses follow a highly skewed distribution (Zipfian factor $\theta = 1$), while other accesses follow a uniform distribution across all keys (Zipfian factor $\theta = 0$).
-For this workload, we use 16 threads. \item \textbf{TPC-C.} We use the standard TPC-C workload, which consists of five transaction types: two read-only transactions and three read-write transactions.
+\begin{itemize}[leftmargin=*] \item \textbf{YCSB-extended.} {We extend YCSB to group multiple read/write operations into a single transaction, and simulate varying access patterns by changing hotspot positions.} Specifically, we fix the list of read and write operations for all transactions, representing stable operations found in real-world applications ~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice, DBLP:conf/sigmod/WangMCYCL16/ic3}. {We then vary the positions of hotspots, where hotspot accesses follow a skewed distribution (Zipfian factor $\theta = 1$), while other accesses follow a uniform distribution across all keys (Zipfian factor $\theta = 0$).} For this workload, we use 16 threads. \item \textbf{TPC-C.} We use the standard TPC-C workload, which consists of five transaction types: two read-only transactions and three read-write transactions.
 This workload has complex inter-transaction dependencies, making it harder to optimize than YCSB-extended.
 We vary the contention level by changing the number of warehouses (fewer warehouses mean higher contention).
 We vary the system load by changing the number of threads (more threads mean a higher system load).
-For this workload, the default setting is 16 threads and one warehouse.
-For a fair comparison, we follow {\polyjuice} to include all five types of TPC-C transactions.
-We learn the concurrency control for three types, i.e., \textit{payment}, \textit{new order}, and \textit{delivery}, while excluding the remaining two types, as they are read-only transactions. \extended{\item \revisionhint{R1.O1}{\textbf{TPC-E.} We employ a TPC-E variant used in~\cite{DBLP:conf/sigmod/WangMCYCL16/ic3, DBLP:conf/osdi/WangDWCW0021/polyjuice}, which includes three read-write transactions \textit{trade order}, \textit{trade update}, and \textit{market feed}.
-Compared to the TPC-C and YCSB-extended workloads, this workload has more operations per transaction, resulting in a larger search space for learning-based algorithms.
-We vary the contention level by changing the access skewness, which is controlled via the update operations to the SECURITY table~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice}, following a Zipfian distribution. {The change of the system load setting in the TPC-E workload is the same as that of the TPC-C workload.} }} \end{itemize}
+For this workload, the default setting is 16 threads and one warehouse. {For a fair comparison, we follow {\polyjuice} to include all five types of TPC-C transactions.
+We learn the concurrency control actions for three types, i.e., \textit{payment}, \textit{new order}, and \textit{delivery}, while excluding the remaining two types, as they are read-only transactions.} \end{itemize}

-\revisionhint{R3.O1 R3.O6}{We note that both {\dbname} and other learned concurrency control algorithms adapt to workload drifts by first detecting the drifts and then reoptimizing their algorithms.
-Specifically, the agent functions (in {\dbname}) or policies (in {\polyjuice}) are retrained when workload drifts are detected. } \maintext{ \phxsays{Mention that we have 1. two case studies 2. experiment on TPC-E in the extended version.}}